set-soft/sd_webui_rx5500/README.md

 - For Linux systems, not for Windows
 - For AMD GPUs, not for NVidia.
 - All software included, not the data files, they will be downloaded by the software.
   You'll need not less than 5 GiB of extra disk space.
+Control Net needs another 21 GB.
 - Default config is for boards with 8 GB of memory.
 Can run on 4 GB.
 - This is an image generator using AI networks, not a text generator.
 - Check how old is this README.md file, things change very fast in this field, if the file is old be